PySimpleGUI/PySimpleGUI/readme.md

         Redirect Python Output/Errors to scrolling window
         'Higher level' APIs (e.g. MessageBox, YesNobox, ...)
         Single-Line-Of-Coide Proress Bar & Debug Print
+        Complete control of colors, look and feel Button images

 An example of many widgets used on a single form.
 A little further down you'll find the TWENTY lines of code required to create this complex form.
 Try it if you don't believe it.
-Copy and paste into a temp file and it'll run, presenting you with the screen you see.
+Start Python, copy and paste the code below into the >>> prompt and hit enter.
+This will pop up...

 ![everything example](https://user-images.githubusercontent.com/13696193/43097412-0a4652aa-8e8a-11e8-8e09-939484e3c568.jpg)